quantumlib/Qualtran/docs/reference/qualtran/Bloq.md

 `generalizer`
 : If provided, run this function on each (sub)bloq to replace attributes that do not affect resource estimates with generic sympy symbols.
 If the function returns `None`, the bloq is omitted from the counts graph.
+If a sequence of generalizers is provided, each generalizer will be run in order.

 `keep`
 : If this function evaluates to True for the current bloq, keep the bloq as a leaf